Vietnam Funerals

 The way a funeral is organized in Vietnam is strongly influenced by Chinese ones with various rites and activities.
 Visitors who attend a funeral usually wear dark color clothes and bring sympathy flower, sometimes attached with an envelop containing money to help the unfortunate family cover the cost of the funeral.

-The way a funeral is organized in Vietnam is strongly influenced by Chinese ones with various rites and activities.
-Most funerals in Vietnam consist of three stages.
+The organization of funerals in Vietnam continues to be deeply influenced by traditional Chinese practices, encompassing various rites and activities.
+Most funerals in Vietnam are structured into three distinct stages.

 Related Readings: